Tags

 }

-In the above example, I have declared Func delegate with two int parameters and return type of string.
-Remember the last type is always a return type.
-We have declared a method Sum which takes two int parameters and returns a string.
+In the above example, I have declared a Func delegate with two int parameters and a return type of string.
+Remember, the last type is always a return type.
+We have declared a method called Sum, which takes two int parameters and returns a string.
 I have stored that Sum method in the func delegate.
-We call the delegate in the next line that returns the result of type string.
-In the last line of Main method, we have printed the result into the Console.
+We call the delegate in the next line, which returns the result of type string.
+In the last line of the Main method, we have printed the result into the console.

 Func with Anonymous functions

-We can assign anonymous function directly to delegate.
-An anonymous function is an inline function which doesn't have any function name.
-It is declared inline that we don't need separate method.
-We can use anonymous function wherever a delegate is required.
-You can read more about anonymous function here.
+We can assign an anonymous function directly to the delegate.
+An anonymous function is an inline function that doesn’t have a function name.
+It is declared inline that we don’t need a separate method.
+We can use an anonymous function wherever a delegate is required.
+You can read more about the anonymous function here.

-Below is the usage of Func delegate with anonymous function.
+Below is the usage of the Func delegate with an anonymous function.

 static void Main(string[] args)